404ismagic/MODUEL-9-UCLA/GeneratedReadMe.md

 * [Contributing](#contributing)

-dd

 * [Questions](#questions)

-For any questions about the repo, contact me at  dd.
-You can find more projects of mine at  [dd](https://github.come/dd).

 *[Tests](#tests)

+## Installation

+To install  any dependencies,, run the following:

+undefined

+## Usage

+ee

+## License

+    This project is licensed  under  MIT license.

+## Contributing

+dd

+## Questions

+For any questions about the repo, contact me at  v.
+You can find more projects of mine at  [404ismagic](https://github.come/404ismagic).

+## Tests

 ee